BY PASTOR T. O. BANSO

 Nehemiah also behaved like Deborah, acknowledging the contributions of others to the rebuilding of the wall of Jerusalem, as outlined in Nehemiah 3.
 Do not appropriate to yourself what others have done.
 Give credit to who credit is due.
 It shows you are a person of integrity.
 It also encourages them to do more.
 In addition, it may serve as a challenge to those who have not done anything or much.

 8. Be a focused, determined, and fearless leader.
 Deborah proved to be a focused, determined, and fearless leader.
 She was not distracted or discouraged by the non-cooperation and indecision of four tribes – Reuben, Gilead, Dan, and Asher.
 Just as she acknowledged the contribution of other tribes to the victory of the Canaanites, she said, “But in the tribe of Reuben there was great indecision.
-Why did you sit at home among the sheepfolds — to hear the shepherds whistle for their flocks?
-In the tribe of Reuben there was great indecision.
+Why did you sit at home among the sheepfolds— to hear the shepherds whistle for their flocks?
+Yes, in the tribe of Reuben there was great indecision.
 Gilead remained east of the Jordan.
-And Dan, why did he stay home?
+And why did Dan stay home?
 Asher sat unmoved at the seashore, remaining in his harbors” (Judges 5:15b-17 NLT).

 Do not expect everybody to support you in your pursuit of any venture.
 Their lack of support cannot stop the success of anything God has called you to do.
 Under Nehemiah, the rebuilding of the wall of Jerusalem also faced some opposition.
 Nehemiah 3:5 says the Tekoites made repairs, but their nobles did not put their shoulders to the work of their LORD.
 Notwithstanding this, the work was successfully completed.
 Not even Sanballat the Horonite, Tobiah the servant, the Ammonite and Geshem the Arabian, Prophetess Noadiah, and the rest of the prophets working against the project could hinder the work.